 When we look at our success stories, they all have one thing in common – every successful child has had a positive relationship with an adult who is not staff or family.
 Our Mentoring Program pairs adult mentors of all ages with young men and women ages 15-21.
 Recruited from various business associations and church groups, mentors are screened, trained and supervised by Boys and Girls Haven staff.

-In recent years, losses in funding have caused us to reduce the scope of our Mentoring Program.
-However, we are always looking for special people with big hearts who want to share some of their time with our kids.
+We are always looking for special people with big hearts who want to share some of their time with our kids.
 Click our “Get Involved” button to sign up to become a mentor at Boys and Girls Haven!